brittany-fisher21/archerApp/README.md

 During the construction of this app, the group learned to work jointly and independently.

-The group utilized Trello to define task, github for code organization/merging and Zoom for screen sharing.
+The group utilized Trello to define tasks, github for code organization/merging and Zoom for screen sharing.

 Archer, as pictured above, relies on Boostrap for it's front-end styling.